y9vad9/rsocket-kotlin-router/README.md

 ![GitHub release (with filter)](https://img.shields.io/github/v/release/y9vad9/rsocket-kotlin-router)
 ![GitHub](https://img.shields.io/github/license/y9vad9/rsocket-kotlin-router)
 # rsocket-kotlin-router
-`rsocket-kotlin-router` is a customisable library designed to streamline and simplify routing for RSocket Kotlin server applications.
-This library offers a typesafe DSL for handling various routes, serving as a declarative simplified alternative to manual routing that would otherwise result in long-winded ternary logic or exhaustive when statements.
+`rsocket-kotlin-router` is a customizable library designed to streamline and simplify routing for RSocket Kotlin server applications.
+This library offers a typesafe DSL for handling various routes, serving as a declarative simplified alternative to manual routing that would otherwise, result in long-winded ternary logic or exhaustive when statements.

 ## Features
 ### Router
-It's the basic thing in the `rsocket-kotlin-router` that's responsible for managing routes, their settings, etc. You can define it in a next way:
+It's the basic thing in the `rsocket-kotlin-router` that's responsible for managing routes, their settings, etc. You can define it in the following way:
 ```kotlin
 val ServerRouter = router {
     router {